 - You’ll receive a reminder several days before the chipping date.
 Need to cancel?
 No problem–we appreciate hearing from you 24+ hours beforehand to cancel.

 Note: every service area has a Monday option and a Saturday option.
 Why is that, you ask?
-The Ojai Valley Chipping Program is new (2020 is only its 2nd year!) and we are trying out different ways to offer the best possible services for our community.
+The Ojai Valley Chipping Program is new (2020 is only the 2nd year!) and we are trying out different ways to offer the best possible services for our community.

 Service Area Maps